awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_RecognizeCelebrities_section.md

 The following code examples show how to recognize celebrities in an image with Amazon Rekognition\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 For more information, see [Recognizing celebrities in an image](https://docs.aws.amazon.com/rekognition/latest/dg/celebrities-procedure-image.html)\.

 ------
 #### [ \.NET ]

 **AWS SDK for \.NET**
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Rekognition/#code-examples)\.

 ```
+    using System;
+    using System.IO;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Shows how to use Amazon Rekognition to identify celebrities in a photo.
+    /// This example was created using the AWS SDK for .NET version 3.7 and
+    /// .NET Core 5.0.
+    /// </summary>
+    public class CelebritiesInImage
+    {
         public static async Task Main(string[] args)
         {
             string photo = "moviestars.jpg";